openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Obtain the coordinates, in the 3D world, of a 2D point presumed to be on your screen.

 Takes a pixel location on your screen, encoded in an ofVec3f, and returns (also as an ofVec3f) the 3D world coordinates of that point.
 You'll also need to specify a Z value when providing your screen point.
 This Z value is interpreted as a distance into or away from the screen.

+Parameters:
+ScreenXYZ A point on your screen, whose 3D world coordinates you wish to know.